b-vest/BLStoElastisearchWithPerl/README.md

     ├── split_data_by_state.pl
     └── split_series_by_state.pl
 ```
 Before running any of the scripts you should create an elasticsearch template using the .json file in this repository.
 This will make sure dates and values are ingested with the correct data type.
+My lab cluster is four nodes which is why there are 2 shards selected.
+This will be a need as I add more states to the index.
+If you have a smaller cluster or do not plan on adding any more than one or two states then you can change the number of shards to 1.

 You will need host and username information for an Elasticsearch cluster that has write access to the index where you wish to ingest the data.